 Courtesy Woods Hole Oceanographic Institution

 Called the “holy grail of shipwrecks,” the Spanish galleon San José was carrying a treasure of silver, gold, and emeralds worth billions of dollars today.
-The galleon sunk after a battle with British ships off the coast of Cartagena, Colombia, in 1708—and 300 years later, in 2015, the wreck was discovered on the ocean floor.
+The galleon sunk after a battle with British ships off the coast of Cartagena, Colombia, in 1708.
+Three hundred years later, in 2015, the wreck was discovered on the ocean floor.
 Details about the find were made public in May 2018.
 Using an underwater vehicle called REMUS 6000, the Woods Hole Oceanographic Institution helped identify the ship by its distinctive cannons, and recovery is ongoing.
 Want to find your own cache?
 Keep on the lookout for these real-life hidden treasures that haven’t been found yet.

 Imagine you’re floating along enjoying a scuba diving trip when you happen across some gold coins you think are child’s play money.
 Then you realize that they are actually valuable coins—more than 2,000 of them—and they’re over 1,000 years old.
 That’s exactly what happened to members of a diving club who found the treasure in the ancient harbor of Caesarea, Israel, in 2015.
 The collection, the largest gold treasure ever found in that country, was then recovered by the Israel Antiquities Authority.
-Investigation into the coins’ origin and why they were at the bottom of the sea is ongoing.
+An investigation into the coins’ origin and why they were at the bottom of the sea is ongoing.

 Courtesy National Oceanic Atmospheric Administration

 Turns out that 1985 was a big year for shipwrecks: The sunken “mother lode” of the Nuestra Señora de Atocha was found in July of that year off the coast of Key West, Florida.
 Famed treasure hunter Mel Fisher searched for 16 years before making the discovery.
 The ship, commonly referred to as the Atocha, was loaded with treasure to bring to Spain when she left Havana, Cuba, in 1622—and sailed straight into a hurricane.
-A recent auction to celebrate the 30th anniversary of the find allowed the public to buy pieces of the Atocha‘s treasure, including gold and emeralds.
+An auction to celebrate the 30th anniversary of the find allowed the public to buy pieces of the Atocha‘s treasure, including gold and emeralds.
 You can see more of the trove, in total estimated to be worth around $450 million, at the Mel Fisher Maritime Museum in Key West.

 The Antikythera wreck

 This ancient site off the Greek island Antikythera may have been found back in 1900, but researchers are still unearthing new treasures there.
 The wreck is famous for the Antikythera mechanism, a complex device made of gears nicknamed the “world’s first computer” for its ability to track the sun and moon and predict eclipses.
 The device is dated to the second century B.C., but nothing else like it from that time period has ever been found.
 Research into its purpose is ongoing.
-In addition, new expeditions are continuing to discover archaeological treasures at the wreck, including bronze sculptures and ceramic artifacts.
+In addition, expeditions are continuing to discover archaeological treasures at the wreck, including bronze sculptures and ceramic artifacts.
 Check out these other ancient mysteries researchers still can’t explain.

 1715 treasure fleet